-"We'd heard of the product because Glacier Vandervell has historical links to the FAM software which went on to become CADfix," explains Merritt.
+Diagram of a bearing to become CADfix," explains Merritt.
 Just over a year ago the company visited the ITI TranscenData stand at the Solid Modelling show in Birmingham and purchased the CADfix software after an on-site demonstration showed the potential for real productivity gains.